Engineering Career Days 2019 - SAVE THE DATES!

 2. Do your homework before you go.
 Research the companies attending by browsing through Handshake. and/or the Penn Career Fair+ App.

-3. Review the list of organizations attending (to be available online in Pennlink and within the Career Fair Plus App) The Pennlink search and the Fair App will list organizations by majors being sought, those looking for summer interns, and those seeking graduate students.
+3. Review the list of organizations attending (to be available online in Handshake and within the Career Fair + App) The Handshake search and the Fair App will list organizations by majors being sought, those looking for summer interns, and those seeking graduate students, among other searchable variables.
 Identify the organizations with which you wish to speak so that you can plan your time strategically.

 4. When you get to the Sheraton, decide which companies you will see first.
 Before you approach a table, think about the research you've done for a minute: